MAGICGrants/Monero-Fund/README.md

 * [Csilla Brimer](https://twitter.com/CryptoTweetie) is a blockchain consultant at Willenrimer and a co-founder of the Open Economy Initiative.
 She co-planned the 2021 Monero Party.

+* [monerobull](https://twitter.com/monerobull) is a distributor of marketing materials for Monero Outreach and moderates various communication channels of the Monero community.

 ## Submitting grant applications

 The MAGIC Monero Fund is currently accepting applications for grants involving research.
 Processes for other types of grants will be established soon.
 The process for submitting a research grant is described [here](https://github.com/MAGICGrants/Monero-Fund/blob/main/Research-Grant-RFP.md).